 Onesmo holding up our printed swing tickets in his print shop before cutting begins

-Oscar and Sian in his Bajaje at The Market in Tanzania
+Oscar and Sian in his Bajaji at The Market in Tanzania

-Our tailors source all other components from the market in Tanzania, including the lining material, buttons, zippers and thread as they have their preferred suppliers.
+We also source all other components from the market in Tanzania, including lining material, buttons and zippers.
 So there you have it, all the small businesses behind our ethical clothing brand!

 Sign up to get 10% off your first order!